Skip to Main Content

 My silences had not protected meYour silence will not protect you.
 Audre Lorde, black, lesbian, mother, warrior, poet (link opens in a new tab)

 This program is intended to provide a supportive space to learn, share information, and take action in order to create LGBTQIA2+ affirming learning experiences.
 The acronym LGBTQIA2 stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual or Aromantic or Agender, 2 Spirit; The + sign added at the end of the acronym symbolizes affirmation for additional identities and communities who challenge dominant cultural norms around gender and sexuality.
-For more information on important terminology, you can visit the Rainbow Resource Center website (link opens in a new tab).
 We're glad you are joining us on this journey.

 Before we start, we want to share with you our hopes for living our LGBTQIA2+ affirming commitments as we interact with the content and experiences of this Challenge (commitments were adapted from Singleton and Linton’s “Courageous Conversations” - opens in a new tab).
 We hope participants will honor the following processes: